Anandh78/ratistics/README.md

 [National Survey of Family Growth](http://www.cdc.gov/nchs/nsfg.htm).
 It is the test data used in the aforementioned book *Think Stats*.

+## Todo

+* Submit a patch adding a #slice function to Hamster::Vector

 ## Copyright

 Ratistics is Copyright &copy; 2013 Jerry D'Antonio.
 It is free